bonfire-engine/bonfire-engine.github.io/v4.0/doc/parallax.md

 }
 ```

-To camera velocity you can use 'loadCameraParallaxComponent'.
+To camera velocity you can use 'util.loadCameraParallaxComponent'.
 Example:

 ```dart